nixworks/public/news/2010/05/6/README.md

 ##### United States
 ### [United States Baptist minister George Rekers, a campaigner who opposes homosexuality, responds to allegations of a holiday in London-Madrid with a male prostitute he met at Rentboy.com. ](/news/2010/05/6/united-states-baptist-minister-george-rekers-a-campaigner-who-opposes-homosexuality-responds-to-allegations-of-a-holiday-in-london-madrid.md)
-_Context: United States, George Rekers, Rentboy.com, homosexuality, London, Madrid_
+_Context: Madrid, London, homosexuality, Rentboy.com, United States, George Rekers_

 ##### Pope Benedict XVI
 ### [Pope Benedict XVI accepts the resignation of Joseph Duffy, a bishop mentioned in the reports into child sexual abuse by clergy. ](/news/2010/05/6/pope-benedict-xvi-accepts-the-resignation-of-joseph-duffy-a-bishop-mentioned-in-the-reports-into-child-sexual-abuse-by-clergy.md)